 Fluency in German can provide a career advantage in all types of industries where Germany and other German-speaking countries are leaders: finance, marketing, manufacturing, politics, government work, electronics and technology, chemical and biochemical, environmental science, and architecture.
 At UWM, language students receive an education in not just language fluency but also in the culture surrounding that language.
 Context matters in communication, and we believe it is important for students to understand the history, literature, and customs of native speakers of German in order to successfully apply their fluency.

 Students are encouraged to participate in UWM's well-established study abroad program.
 Destinations are available in more than 70 sites around the world and vary in length from a few week immersion, to semester-long, to even a full year.
 Because of the complexities of planning a study abroad experience, students are encouraged to start planning early in sophomore year.
 Most students engage in study abroad during the second half of sophomore year or during their junior year.

 The College of Letters & Science requires that students attain at least a 2.0 GPA on all credits in the minor attempted at UWM.
 In addition, students must attain a 2.0 GPA on all minor credits attempted, including any transfer work.
-The minor in German requires a minimum of 21 credits in courses numbered 300 or above, at least 9 of them taken in residence at UWM.
+The minor in German requires a minimum of 21 credits.
+At least 12 of these credits must be at the 300 level or above and taken in residence at UWM.

 |GERMAN 331||German Grammar in Practice||3|